-In all flood zones, above-ground storage tanks (oil, propane, etc.) which are located outside or inside of the structure must either be elevated one foot two (2) feet above the base flood elevation (BFE) on a concrete pad, or be securely anchored with tiedown straps to prevent flotation, collapse or lateral movement.
-Where elevated on platforms, tanks will be cantilievered from the building or supported on elevated foundation that conforms to the standards for the particular flood zone as described in Section 5.3.
+In all flood zones, above-ground storage tanks (oil, propane, etc.) which are located outside or inside of the structure must either be elevated two (2) feet above the base flood elevation (BFE) or be securely anchored with tie-down straps to prevent flotation, collapse or lateral movement.
+Where elevated on platforms, tanks will be cantilevered from the building or supported on elevated foundation that conforms to the standards for the particular flood zone as described in Section 5.3.
 Anchored tanks must have the top of the fill pipe located at least two (2) feet above the BFE and have a screw fill cap that does not allow for the infiltration of flood water.

 Below ground fuel tanks shall be anchored to counteract the buoyancy force exerted by fully saturated soil during a flood.
-The top of all fuel oil tank fill and vent pipes, and vent pipes for gas regulator or pressure release valves, shall extend two (2) feet one foot above the BFE.
+The top of all fuel oil tank fill and vent pipes, and vent pipes for gas regulator or pressure release valves, shall extend two (2) feet above the BFE.